behnazkhoshnood/good-cook-ms3/README.md

 ### **Font Awesome**
 - Icons used on this site have been taken from [font awesome](https://fontawesome.com/).
 ### **Google Fonts**
-- The font family used on this site is called Abel and can be seen [here](https://fonts.google.com/?query=abel)
+- The font families used on this site is called Montserrat and Yusei and can be seen [here](https://fonts.googleapis.com/css2?family=Montserrat:ital@1&family=Yusei+Magic&display=swap")